BrayanR03/BrayanR03/README.md

 # 💫 About Me:
-Bachelor's Degree in Systems Engineering 💻 | Passionate about Data Analysis and Engineering 📊 | Aspiring Data Analyst/Engineer 📊 I consider information to be fundamental to decision-making in every aspect of our lives.
+Bachelor's Degree in Systems Engineering 💻 | Passionate about Data Analysis and Engineering 📊 | Aspiring Data Engineer 📊 I consider information to be fundamental to decision-making in every aspect of our lives.
 My goal is to transform data into valuable information: any data, anywhere, anytime.

 ## 🌐 Socials: